-- 8. Wet the filter paper with water and ensure that it covers all the holes of the Büchner funnel. - 9.
-Pour the suspension of the crude product into the Büchner funnel and apply vacuum.
-Wash the solid thoroughly with deionized water (at least 4×20 mL). - 10.
-Let air suck through the precipitate for 5 minutes to pre-dry the product.
-Disconnect the vacuum source.
-Use the small spatula to transfer one tip of spatula of the product in the 1.5 mL amber glass vial, labeled C. Close the vial and save it for part III. - 11.
-Transfer all of the remaining solid into the 50 mL ground-joint Erlenmeyer flask. - 12.
-Discard the filtrate in the "Organic waste" bottle and wash both the suction flask and the Büchner funnel with ethanol and water.
-Use the "Organic waste" bottle to dispose of ethanol waste.
+8. Wet (ölle) the filter paper with water and ensure (anykla) that it covers all the holes of the Büchner funnel.

+9. Pour the suspension of the crude product into the Büchner funnel and apply vacuum.
+Wash the solid thoroughly (oňatja edip) with deionized water (at least $4 \times 20$ mL).

+10. Let air pass through the precipitate for 5 minutes to pre-dry the product. (suw bilen çökündini ýuwup bolanyňyzdan soň ony ýene wakuumda 5 minut sorduryň) Disconnect the vacuum source.
+Use the small spatula to transfer a small amount (one tip of the spatula) of the product into the 1.5 mL amber glass vial, labeled C. Close the vial and save it for part III. (kiçi spatulanyň ujy bilen bir gezek çökündiden alyň we C belgili gaba salyň, gaby ýapyň, ony III bölege saklaň)

+11. Transfer all of the remaining solid into the 50-mL Erlenmeyer flask with a ground-glass joint.

+12. Discard the filtrate in the "Organic waste" bottle and wash both the suction flask and the Büchner funnel with ethanol and water.
+Use the "Organic waste" bottle to dispose of the ethanol waste.